 Once you know which version you need, open https://partner.steamgames.com/downloads and start downloading the correct version.

 Once the download has finished, you'll need to extract it to a location which GameMaker can point to.
 It's strongly advised you put it in a short path location which is easy to reach, as you'll need to access this for multiple things later in this tutorial.

 We recommend simply C:\SteamworksSDK\ or something which perhaps reminds you which SDK version it is, but still keeping the path short.

-Within GameMaker: Studio open your Preferences and navigate to the Steam tab.
+Within GameMaker, open your Preferences and navigate to Platform Settings and the Steam tab.
 Point the Steamworks SDK Location field to where you previously extracted this to:

 Setting up your game to work with Steam

 Now that you have Steam set up correctly you'll need to configure your GameMaker game to know about Steam.

 This is done by opening Game Options > Main in the Asset Browser and replacing the default 0 with your own game's genuine Steam ID number.
 Note that if for some reason (not recommended by us or Steam) you created individual Steam apps for your Windows/Mac/Ubuntu versions, then you will need to use Configs within GMS2 to control this.

 Each of the Windows, macOS and Ubuntu screens within Game Options then has a checkbox where you can say that builds for this platform need to include Steam support (or not).

 For example, here is the one for Windows: